amtgard/ogre/README.md

 This assumes you already have Go 1.11 or later installed.

+You can either run it via Docker using the included `docker-compose.yml` file, or you can run MySQL on your PC directly.

 ### MySQL

 For development, you'll need a MySQL database running somewhere accessible.